This classic cannoli is a traditional Italian dessert made with crisp homemade shells filled with a mix of ricotta, sugar, cream, and chocolate chips.

 All we know about this cannoli recipe is that the author’s father opened his own pastry shop in 1961 after working for several years at DeLillo’s, located on 187th Street in the Italian section in the Bronx.
 We can only assume the recipe below is based on the cannoli sold at that shop.
-Based on our experience with this recipe, we can also assume that the lines went out the door for these cannoli.–Renee Schettler Rossi
+Based on our experience with this recipe, we can also assume that the lines went out the door for the cannoli.
+Originally published August 24, 2004. –Renee Schettler Rossi

 Special Equipment: Cannoli cutter (an oval-shaped cookie cutter); cannoli rod